Best Super Visa Insurance Plans For Parents & Grandparents In Canada – 2025 Compare & Save

 WELCOME TO Canadian L.I.C.
 INC

 Super Visa allows Parents or grandparents to stay in Canada for up to two years at a time and is offered to parents of Permanent and Canadian residents.
-A super visa helps reunite Parents and Grandparents with family.
-Super Visa can be issued for up to two years to ten years.
-Applicants must show they have medical travel insurance set up for one year after arriving in Canada.
-You can purchase this medical insurance on behalf of the family member who is visiting.
+This visa is a valuable tool that helps reunite Parents and Grandparents with family, providing a long-term stay for loved ones.
+Super Visa can be issued for up to ten years.
+Applicants must show they have a Travel Medical Insurance set up for one year after arriving in Canada.
+This insurance is purchased by the family member sponsoring the visitor so that the visitor will be covered during the entire stay in Canada in case of medical emergencies.

 Super Visa Insurance is a policy issued by the Government that aims to reunite residents of Canada with their parents or grandparents.
 It allows multiple entry visas and covers your parents and grandparents on the same insurance policy plan.
 If you are pursuing Parental Sponsorship, then a Canadian Super Visa Insurance Policy is one of the most viable solutions.